 Directing a complex enterprise that is larger than Delaware and Rhode Island combined is no simple task.
 The DFW Metroplex Command is privileged to have an important group of community stakeholders serving on an Advisory Board to lend their expertise to the overall management of the enterprise.
 The members of the Advisory Board serve on a variety of committees in the areas of program services, business services, resource development and marketing.
 As committee members, they help make key decisions for the organization and participate in strategic planning to ensure The Salvation Army continues successfully meet human needs as our area population continues to grow.

-Captain Michele Matthews graduated from Asbury College in Wilmore, Kentucky with degrees in Psychology and Social Services.
+Major Michele Matthews graduated from Asbury College in Wilmore, Kentucky with degrees in Psychology and Social Services.
 She went on to become a Registered Nurse, receiving a Bachelor of Science degree in Nursing from The Johns Hopkins University in Baltimore, Maryland.
 After graduating from Johns Hopkins, she worked at the Veterans Hospital in Tampa in the Medical Intensive Care Unit.

 Major Ward Matthews graduated Phi Beta Kappa from Emory University in Atlanta with degrees in History and Religion.
 He has held appointments with The Salvation Army in Danville, Kentucky; Bristol, Tennessee/Virginia; Oklahoma City; Fort Lauderdale; and in the Legal Department at the organization’s Southern Territorial headquarters in Atlanta.